dspringuel-va/blog-posts/devops-handbook/ThirdWay.md

 repeated.

-### Reserve Time to Create Organizational Learning and Improvement
+## Reserve Time to Create Organizational Learning and Improvement

-#### Institutionalize rituals to pay down technical debt
+### Institutionalize rituals to pay down technical debt
 *What*

-Technical debt can be caused by many factors like to compensate for a lack of time caused by a scheduled release, or because the system is growing in an unexpected way.
+Technical debt can be caused by many factors like compensating for a lack of time caused by a scheduled release, or because the system is growing in an unexpected way.
 Independent of the cause, it is important to keep technical debt to a minimum.
 One way of doing so is